 Prerequisites: 21 hours of Foundations & Explorations Courses, or junior status, or permission of instructor.
 Course Description: Psychological processes in adulthood and aging.
 Emphasis on contemporary theories, methodological issues, and interactions of psychological, biological, social, and environmental factors in adulthood and aging.

-General Info about the Course: For this course, you will be assessed through (a) unit quizzes that cover the course's topic areas and will be based on your readings, (b) two short written essays that ask you to apply theory and research findings from your readings to important topics in aging and psychology, and (c) a structured interview of a senior citizen.
-The deadlines for the assignments in this course are spaced throughout the 3-week term to facilitate steady progress rather than attempting to quickly complete assignments by some date at the end of the term.
+General Info about the Course: For this course, you will be assessed through (a) unit quizzes that cover the course's topic areas and will be based on your readings, (b) two short written essays that ask you to apply theory and research findings from your readings to important topics in aging and psychology, and (c) a two-part term project.
+The deadlines for the assignments in this course are spaced throughout the term to facilitate steady progress.
 All activities are submitted through Blackboard, so a consistent internet connection is needed.
 Successful students are motivated to learn about the aging process.
 This course will challenge you to use your skills like a social scientist would to draw conclusions about the work of other scientists.
 You will be asked to consider journal articles and book chapters of the foremost experts in gerontology.
-I will be communicating with you throughout the term, and look forward to the interaction and providing you with feedback on your assignments and course project.
+I will be communicating with you throughout the term, and look forward to the interaction and providing you with feedback on your assignments.